Pedestrian Struck, Killed Outside Fair Lawn Municipal Building

 A pedestrian was struck and killed Wednesday morning outside the Fair Lawn municipal building.

-The 60-year-old victim was struck by a gray Honda SUV and knocked under a Mercedes sedan on Fair Lawn Avenue between Parmalee Avenue and Edward Street around 9:45 a.m., authorities said.
+The 63-year-old victim was struck by a gray Honda SUV and knocked under a Mercedes sedan on Fair Lawn Avenue between Parmalee Avenue and Edward Street around 9:45 a.m., authorities said.

 Police rushed to his aid, administering CPR, before EMS took over.